Asalha Puja Day & Buddhist Lent Day in Thailand

 How is Asalha Puja Celebrated in Thailand?

-Like many festivals in Thailand, people start the Asalha Puja by visiting their local 'Wat' (temple) for merit-making ceremonies.
+Like many festivals in Thailand, people start Asalha Puja by visiting their local 'Wat' (temple) for merit-making ceremonies.
 The size and number of people observing this ceremony depend upon the size of the temple.
-It is a simple festival known as 'wian tian,' beginning with the chanting of the monks and evangelizing the first sermon while the supporters kneel and bow as suggested.
+It is a simple festival known as 'wian tian,' beginning with the monks chanting and evangelizing the first sermon while the supporters kneel and bow as suggested.

-As the procedure of the Asahna Bucha continues, the other monks light up the temple grounds with large wax candles during the chanting.
+As the Asahna Bucha procedure continues, the other monks light up the temple grounds with large wax candles during the chanting.
 The entire sound of the 'chanting experience' enchants you to a different era, and you embrace the teachings of Buddhism.

-Continuing the ritual, the monks chant and lead the followers with lit candles, lotus flowers, and incense sticks in hand and walk around the pagoda three times in a clockwise direction.
+Continuing the ritual, the monks chant and lead the followers, who hold lit candles, lotus flowers, and incense sticks, and walk around the pagoda thrice clockwise.

 The final walk of the chanting monks is around a large, seated Buddha Statue while the devotees remain seated or give offerings to the temple.
-The different kinds of offerings can be Lenten candles and Phansa candles which monks use during their retreat.
-Asahna Bucha day is the one day the devotees of Buddhism in Thailand make sure they visit the temple.
+The different offerings can be Lenten and Phansa candles, which monks use during their retreat.
+Asahna Bucha Day is the one day the devotees of Buddhism in Thailand make sure they visit the temple.

 Asalha Puja is celebrated in countries with Theravada Buddhist populations, such as Thailand, Cambodia, Sri Lanka, Laos, and Myanmar.
 However, Thailand celebrates it on a large scale because Theravada Buddhism is the 'State Religion' & dominant religion (even though there is freedom of religion).

-Various cities in Thailand make more additions to commemorate this day.
+Various cities in Thailand add to their celebrations to commemorate this day.
 For example, in Ubon Ratchathani Province, the candlelit parade is followed by a contest for the best-designed candles and a beauty contest.
-Experiencing Asahna Bucha day in Ubon Ratchathani Province is truly remarkable and memorable.
+Experiencing Asahna Bucha Day in Ubon Ratchathani Province is truly remarkable and memorable.

 When is Asalha Puja Held in Thailand?